aka The Hounds of Zaroff

 Noted hunting writer Bob Rainsford is on a yachting expedition with several friends.
 Their ship is then wrecked as it travels between buoys that are supposed to be warning of dangerous reefs.
 Bob is the only survivor to make it past the sharks and ashore on the nearby island.
 He makes his way to an old Portuguese fort where he is welcomed by Count Zaroff, a Cossack aristocrat displaced by the Russian Revolution.
 He also meets Eve and Martin Trowbridge, survivors of another shipwreck.
 Zaroff has a love of hunting.
 He tells them how he has tired of hunting ordinary animals and now hunts ‘the most dangerous game’.
 They discover Zaroff’s trophy room mounted with human heads and realise that the ‘most dangerous game’ that Zaroff hunts is people.
 Discovering them there, Zaroff gives Bob and Eve a single knife and the opportunity to win their freedom if they can survive until dawn as he hunts them across the island.

 The Most Dangerous Game is a genuine classic.
 Count Zaroff’s name might not stand up there alongside other names from the era such as Frankenstein, Dracula, Dr Jekyll, Larry Talbot and Griffin the chemist, but the 1924 Richard Connell short story that formed the basis of this film has fuelled an amazing number of film adaptations since.
-It was remade several times – as A Game of Death (1945) and Run for the Sun (1956) where, following World War II, Zaroff became a Nazi instead of a Russian aristocrat, and more recently The Most Dangerous Game (2017), as well as exploitation ripoffs such as Bloodlust (1961) and The Woman Hunt (1973).
+It was remade several times – as A Game of Death (1945) and Run for the Sun (1956) where, following World War II, Zaroff became a Nazi instead of a Russian aristocrat, and more recently The Most Dangerous Game (2017) and The Most Dangerous Game (2022), as well as exploitation ripoffs such as Bloodlust (1961) and The Woman Hunt (1973).

 There have been an amazing number of adaptations on tv in the likes of the Get Smart episode Island of the Darned (1966), the Logan’s Run episode Capture (1977), The Incredible Hulk episode The Snare (1978), The A-Team episode Pros and Cons (1983), the Xena: Warrior Princess episode Dangerous Prey (2001), the Relic Hunter episode Run Sydney Run (2001), the Supernatural episode The Benders (2006), the Criminal Minds episode Open Season (2007) and the Dollhouse episode The Target (2009).